openrndr/orx/orx-syphon/README.md

 # orx-syphon

-`orx-syphon` is an extension to send frames to- and from OPENRNDR and other applications in real time using Syphon for Mac.
+Send frames to- and from OPENRNDR to other applications in real time using _Syphon_ for Mac.

 ![Example](./preview.gif)